awanz/vue3-tailwind/README.md

 # Vue 3 with Tailwind CSS Installation

-## If clone this repo, you must install or update node_module wit command
+## If clone this repo, you must install or update node_module with command

 `npm install`